-If there are inconsistencies between two or more of the Grant Documents, organisations should refer to the list set out in the Grant Documents.
+If there are inconsistencies between two or more of the Grant Documents, organisations should refer to the listed order of priority set out in the Grant Documents.

-The Grant Documents are listed in order of priority - the inconsistent term listed higher in the order of priority will apply.
+The Grant Documents are listed in order of priority in the Agreement - to the extent of any inconsistency between any Grant Documents, the terms in the Grant Document listed higher in the order of priority will apply.
 For example, the Supplementary Terms take priority over the general conditions.

-In addition to requiring the Grantee to comply with the Grant Documents, the Agreement may require the Grantee to comply with other specific legislative or policy requirements or industry standards related to the Grantee's activities - for example, in relation to working with children (ie. where it is possible or likely Grant personnel will interact with children) (if supplementary term G8 or G8A applies).
+In addition to requiring the Grantee to comply with the Grant Documents, the Agreement may require the Grantee to comply with other specific legislative or policy requirements or industry standards related to the Grantee's activities - for example, if it is possible or likely Grant personnel will interact with children and Supplementary Term G8 or G8A applies.

-Terms and conditions of the Commonwealth Simple Grant Agreement can't be amended other than as specified in the template.
+Terms and conditions of the Agreement can't be amended other than as specified in the template.